dynamsoft-docs/barcode-reader-docs/programming/features/ui-customization-js.md

 Starting with Dynamsoft Barcode Reader JS SDK 11.4.2000 and Dynamsoft Capture Vision JS SDK 3.4.2000, we have introduced support for a new UI definition format.
 This format allows for the inclusion of `<script>` elements, moving extensive interaction logic out of the SDK's internal code and into native JavaScript.
 With the complete HTML/CSS/JS stack now available, developers—or AI—can freely customize the UI/UX using familiar technologies without needing to write a large amount of code in your business logic.

-In the following sections, the business logic will be implemented using frameworks (such as React or Vue) or ESM syntax, while "Classic scripts" will be used for UI definitions.
-Of course, this approach is adopted merely for the sake of explanation; you are free to combine these methods however you prefer.
+In the following sections, we'll implement business logic using modern frameworks (React, Vue, etc.) or ESM syntax, while UI definitions will use classic script tags for simplicity.
+This is just a demonstration pattern—you're free to mix and match approaches as needed.

 ### Start from built-in UI